stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 Most SaaS apps these days have built-in social.
 However #stratapp has [social with structure](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure"), a concept initially conceived by the talented folks at Atlassian’s Stride.

 \#stratapp also has a social/work page.
 This soon becomes your go-to page to **maximise your own productivity and responsiveness**.
 For example, “_in the last 72 hours, what questions have been asked, decisions or approvals made, on anything to do with strategy, risks or current projects, that I either created or assigned to others_.”
-That comprehensive example would only take you 3-5 seconds inside #stratapp.
+That comprehensive example would only take you 3-5 seconds to conclude inside #stratapp.

 Not only that, the results are presented in a way you can:

 * Search or drill down further, including refining the time filter to say 3, 12, 24 or 48 hours
 * One click access to view the source, so you can quickly understand the context
 * Reply directly from this column of results, without actually opening the sources

-Under social/teams you will see how #stratapp applies the @org-design (explained above) to automatically create teams inside #stratapp.
+Under social/teams you will also notice #stratapp applies the @org-design (explained above) to automatically create teams inside #stratapp.
 That is, you don’t need to manually create and maintain a social group for the Digital team within Marketing, re the example above, as that is done automatically for you.

 ### notes & meetings